Liquid | Flow

 Share (In-App Upgrade)

-Liquid is localised for Arabic, Chinese, English, French, German, Greek, Italian, Japanese, Korean, Spanish, Norwegian, Romanian, Russian and Turkish.
+Flow is localised for Arabic, Chinese, English, French, German, Greek, Italian, Japanese, Korean, Spanish, Norwegian, Romanian, Russian and Turkish.
 So far.
 Liquid is free and features an optional low priced in-app upgrade to enable Translation and Custom Search functions.

 Macworld UK Liquid is highly recommended.

-Mashable Upgrades your entire macOS system into a seamless work machine
+Mashable Upgrades your entire macOS system into a seamless work machine.

 The Next Web Lets you find amazing context to every word on the Internet.